kyle-chan/kyle-chan.github.io/projects/project-4.md

 Below are some screenshots of the Hale Manoa application:

-Connect Page which displays all registered users
+The Connect page displays all registered users:

 <img class="ui fluid image" src="../images/halemanoa-connect.png">

-Housing Page which displays all available listings
+The Housing page displays all available listings:

 <img class="ui fluid image" src="../images/halemanoa-housing.png">

 ### Contributions to Project